Igor-Schukin/opencl-test/README.md

    - the vectors have 100 million elements, filled with integers: `a[i] = 2i`, `b[i] = -i`;
    - as a result, the sum vector should contain integers `0, 1, 2...`;
    - for verification, the first 10 elements of the resulting vector are displayed on the screen;
-   - the tims required for computation using the GPU and the CPU are measured.
+   - the times required for computation using the GPU and the CPU are measured.